 Books recommended: Brierley: The Law of Nations.
-Moon: Imperialism and World Politics.
+Moon: Imperial ism and World Politics.
 Hayes: Essays on Nationalism.
-Webster and Herbert: League of Nations in Theory and Practice.
+Webster and Her-bert: League of Nations in Theory and Practice.
 Gathorne-Hardy: A Short History of International Relations.
-Simonds and Emery: The Great Powers in World Politics.
+Simmonds and Emeny: The Great Powers in World Politics.
+E. M. Patterson: The Economic Bases of Peace.
 MacKay and Rogers: Canada Looks Abroad.